 As parents age, many adult children find themselves having to balance their own career with providing sufficient home care to their parents.
-Priorities need to be set, choices have to be made, and open communication needs to be established, both in the workplace and at home.
+Set priorities, make choices, and establish clear communication, both in the workplace and at home.
+Working while providing care for an aging parent is not easy.

 Challenges of Family Caregivers

-More women have entered the workforce and established a career than in past generations, yet for many of them, providing in-home care to aging parents so they can remain in their homes for as long as possible is a burden that falls primarily to women.
+More women have entered the workforce and established a career than in past generations.
+For many, providing care to aging parents is a burden that falls primarily to women.

 Men who are trying to care for aging relatives may not only experience the strain of this balancing act, but may also face difficulties related to cultural expectations regarding men’s involvement in the care of aging parents.
 Adult children with small children of their own to support and nurture whose parents begin to require even some additional care, face perhaps the most difficult balancing act of all.

-There are several things for adult children to consider when balancing home care and work:
+There are several things for adult children to consider when balancing working and providing care to an aging parent:

 - Consider additional resources: Can financial sacrifices be made in order to hire a home care service?
 Are there other family, friends or community organizations that might be able to offer home care assistance?
 Is adult daycare an option?

-- Make a plan: After determining some negotiable items, a clear plan should be made, which offers concrete proposals that address the following questions: How much time will be missed from work?
+- Make a plan: After determining some negotiable items, a clear plan should be made.
+The plan should offer concrete proposals that address the following: How much time will be missed from work?
 When will time be made up?
 What kind of leave of absence will be both acceptable and helpful?
 How will company goals be accomplished with these accommodations?
 What sacrifices are being made at work, home and in providing care to the aging parent?
 How might the accommodations benefit the company in the long run?

 - Present the plan: In presenting the plan, it is important to be honest about the nature of the parent’s condition and exactly what is required.
-If a company is willing to be flexible, it’s important that they are not continually asked for even greater flexibility (i.e. if they give an inch, don’t take a mile!)
+If a company is willing to be flexible, it’s important that they are not continually asked for even greater flexibility.

 By attempting to see things from the company’s perspective, presenting the situation openly and honestly, instead of creating a trail of mysterious absences, a mutually beneficial solution may be found that will benefit all involved.
 There is also a concrete solution that shows how the company’s goals can be accomplished, even as they offer accommodations.